Nodefusion/NodefusionPortal.UserManual/README/Organizations/Organization-Profile.md

 The sixth column is Mobile.
 It can be modified.

 The seventh column is a Checkbox Is Coordinator.
 It can be modified.

+:warning:**_NOTE:_**
+Keep in mind that delete contact request needs to be approved by the Nodefusion administration and is NOT applied immediately.